 As with all Adobe software, After Effects has a wide variety of tools.
 Most videographers use it for compositing, keying, and tracking all crucial elements of video and animation creation.

 So, what is After Effects used for?
 Obviously, creating videos is the software’s main purpose, but it is actually used for quite a few different things.

 - Making films and TV shows.
 Since Adobe After Effects is so versatile, it is a great choice for making films and television shows.
 Often, the software is used to create scene transitions and other key aspects that make up a seamless video.

 - Video game creation.
-Although creating video games requires a lot of programming, Adobe After Effects has also become a more common part of the process.
+Creating video games requires a lot of programming.
+If you lack coding experience, Enki and CodeHub are some of the best coding apps for beginners.
+But coding is not all that matters.
+Adobe After Effects has also become a more common part of the process.
 It contains all the tools needed to make flawless intros and transitions between clips and apply effects throughout the game.